Photo of a notebook with a list of Self Care items

 • Make the bed and open the windows: This simple act gives me a sense of accomplishment right away, and the fresh air helps me wake up and feel more alert.

 • Hydrate and step outside: I always start with a glass of water and head out to my balcony for a few minutes.
 If the weather’s nice, I might meditate for a bit or just visualize a peaceful, happy scene in my mind.
-It’s a small ritual, but it helps me center myself before the day’s demands kick in.

-• Simple, healthy breakfast: I always keep it quick and nutritious—usually eggs, avocado, and tomatoes on toast.
-It’s easy to make, delicious and keeps me feeling my best throughout the morning.
+• Simple, healthy breakfast: I always keep it quick and nutritious, usually eggs, avocado, and tomatoes on toast.
+It’s easy to make, delicious, and keeps me feeling my best throughout the morning.

 This routine isn’t complicated, but it works wonders for my energy, focus, and mood.
-Getting the morning right makes everything else fall into place!

-Final Thoughts
+Final thoughts

-Self-care after 40 is about honoring where you are in life and embracing where you’re headed.
 It’s not about perfection—it’s about creating small, meaningful changes that help you feel more balanced and positive every day.

 Similar Posts